NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 <HideAyudeWrapper :skipIfDriveEncoders="true">
 ::: warning
-You should skip this localization step as you are not using drive encoders, thus cannot have drive encoder localization.
+This second Localization Test should be used to test your drive encoder localization.
+You should skip this localization step as you have chosen not to use drive encoders.
 :::
 </HideAyudeWrapper>